-The District Attorney is dependent on the State of Louisiana and the Parish of Ascension for approximately 27% percent of its revenues.
-These entities receive a substantial part of their revenues from taxes.
+The District Attorney is dependent on the State of Louisiana and the Parish of Ascension for approximately 25% percent of its revenues.
+These entities receive a substantial part of their revenues from fines and forfeitures.
 The economy is not expected to generate any significant growth.
 Therefore, the District Attorney's future revenues are expected to be consistent with the current years.
-The budget for the 2017 year is approximately the same as the year 2016's budget.